bunkkah/stepik-auto-final-project/README.md

 Before running the tests, please make sure that you:
 - have created and activated new virtual environment,
+- are in 'stepik-auto-final-project' folder,
 - installed all the necessary packages
     ```
     pip install -r requirements.txt
     ```
-- are in 'stepik-auto-final-project' folder.

 If something goes wrong while running the tests, please consider this (Rostislav, thanks!): https://stepik.org/lesson/201964/step/15?discussion=1413148&unit=176022